hyperledger/fabric/docs/source/CONTRIBUTING.rst

 If you just submitted a JIRA for a bug you've discovered, and would like to provide a fix, we would welcome that gladly!
-Please assign the JIRA issue to yourself, then you can submit a change request (CR).
+Please assign the JIRA issue to yourself, then you can submit a pull request (PR).

-.. note:: If you need help with submitting your first CR, we have created a
-          brief :doc:`tutorial <submit_cr>` for you.

 Fixing issues and working stories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~